Photo by Escape & Adventure Photography

 1. Why is it called a Honeymoon?

 Answer: The couple drank something called 'mead' (a fermented honey drink) the whole first month of their marriage (as an aphrodisiac).
+Whether or not it worked is hard to say, but its origins have created a mainstay in the wedding world.

 2. Historically, groomsmen helped carry the bride to the wedding.
 What was their traditional name?